MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-connect-reportingdw-firewall.md

 ## Reporting server and management server separated by a firewall

-If the reporting server and the management server are separated by a firewall, a "Could not verify if current user is in sysadmin Role" error message might appear when you're installing the reporting server role.
+If a firewall separates the reporting server and the management server, a "Could not verify if current user is in sysadmin Role" error message might appear when you're installing the reporting server role.
 This message might appear even if you opened the proper firewall ports.

 This error occurs after you enter the computer name for the management server and select **Next**.
 This error might also appear because the reporting setup couldn't connect to the operational database.
 In this environment, determine what port number the SQL Server instance is using and configure the Operations Manager database to use the port number.
 For more information, see [Configure settings for the operational database](manage-sqlserver-communication.md#configure-settings-for-the-operational-database).